October 16, 2021

 Hockley, TX 77447

 Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at Rocket Day.
 Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

-Option 1: Rocket launch only: There is no charge to launch your rocket.
+Rocket launch: There is no charge to launch your rocket.
 Rocket engines are not guaranteed for Scouts who do not RSVP.

 What to Bring

 - New Scouts: Rocket that you received from your pack leader (with the Scout's name on it).
 Scouts may decorate their rockets with stickers or markers, but no additional weight should be added.
 View the rocket prep video.

 - Returning Scouts can bring their own rocket and engine.
 See details below.